January 18-20, 2024

 Hilton Head Island, SC 29926

-The Hampton Inn has a conference rate of $119.
-This rate is good on reservations made by January 3, 2024.
-Rooms are limited, and may fill up before January 3rd cutoff.
+The Hampton Inn has a conference rate of $129.
+This rate is good on reservations made by January 2, 2025.
+Rooms are limited, and may fill up before the cutoff.
+The conference rate includes a complimentary breakfast each morning.

 We hope this conference will educate and equip you to do your job well, and we also hope you will take advantage of the wonderful ways you can relax and be refreshed!